 Installing Add-ons and Browser Extensions

-To productively use Nimble anywhere on the web and within your Inbox, your team can download our Nimble Contact Apps.
+To productively use Nimble anywhere on the web and within your Inbox, your team can download our Nimble Prospector Apps.

-Install the Nimble Contacts Add-In for Outlook and Office 365
+Install the Nimble Prospector App for Outlook and Office 365

-Add the Nimble Contacts App extension to your browser
+Add the Nimble Prospector App extension to your browser

-The Nimble Smart contacts app can be added to Chrome, Firefox, or Edge to help you access Nimble from anywhere on the web and it also delivers powerful sales insights on potential and existing prospects.
-For Gmail users, the add-in automatically appears next to your Gmail threads when the Nimble Smart Contacts App is installed to your browser.
+The Nimble Prospector app can be added to Chrome, Firefox, or Edge to help you access Nimble from anywhere on the web.
+It also delivers powerful sales insights on potential and existing prospects.
+For Gmail users, the add-in automatically appears next to your Gmail threads when the Nimble Prospector App is installed on your browser.

 Download Nimble Mobile for Android or iOS